Smriti-OSS/terraform-provider-ibm/website/docs/d/account_groups.html.markdown

 The following attributes are exported:

 * `id` - The unique identifier of the account_groups.
-* `rows_count` - The number of enterprises returned from calling list account groups.

-* `next_url` - A string that represents the link to the next page of results.

 * `resources` - A list of account groups.
 Nested `resources` blocks have the following structure:
 	* `url` - The URL of the account group.